Blog Posts

 Frames of Reference in Autism

-We all have our own unique frame of reference, shaped by our highly individual neurology and our experiences.
+We all have our own frame of reference, shaped by our unique neurobiology and our experiences.

 “We are so grateful that someone recommended we get in touch with Sarah!
 My son had struggled with school from the beginning, and it seriously affected his health and emotions, as well as our family life.
 Sarah helped guide us through the process of getting more detailed testing done to determine his strengths and learning disabilities.
 She was an invaluable support throughout the very difficult process of working with his school to update his IEP to reflect his needs, and helped us advocate for our son to get the services he required, which ultimately led to a new school setting where he is finally happy, and feeling successful and confident in his abilities.”